UK’s own Daily Telegraph made a list of 20 reasons to come back and visit Italy.

 Venezia is so unique, magical and breathtaking that is worth a visit to Italy on its own.
 And I agree with Jepson — even if I feel our capital, Rome, also deserves the same — because there isn’t anything like Venice in the world, anything.
 It’s a rare jewel, indeed.

 15 and 16.
 Our islands and our coast

 Back to natural beauty, after man made artistic pleasures.
 Jepson notes that Italian islands — the smaller ones, like Capri, Elba, Capraia, the Tremiti — have a lot to offer to Italophiles and travel lovers.
-Many of them are naturalistic gems, like those of the archipelago della Maddalena, which you can even visit by sailing.
+Many of them are naturalistic gems in Italy, like those of the archipelago della Maddalena, which you can even visit by sailing.
 And the same beauty can be found along the 4.720 miles of Italy’s coasts: think Amalfi, the Italian Riviera (including the Cinque Terre) but also Gargano, Salento and Cilento, which are just as beautiful.